 Kea Trevett is an actress and theater artist based in New York City.
 Born and raised in Manhattan, she completed her undergraduate degree in Theater Studies and Creative Writing at NYU, and holds an MFA in Acting from Columbia University.
 Kea is a core ensemble member of The Lonely Painter Project, anda teaching artist with Classic Stage Company.

 Kea has collaborated on over a dozen independent film projects, and was recently featured in The Kindergarten Teacher, written and directed by Sara Colangelo and starring Maggie Gyllenhaal.
-Past film credits include Curall, dir.
-Spencer Harris, Girl Talk, dir.
+Other film credits include Girl Talk, dir.
 Erica Rose, Coming to Terms, dir.
 Kaitlyn Gallagher, and Two Birds, dir.
 Caitlin Stickels, which was an official short film selection at TWIST in Seattle, NewFest in New York City, and awarded Best Short at ClexaCon in Las Vegas, the Jury Prize at NCGLFF in North Carolina, and Best Student Made Film at AGLIFF in Austin, Texas.
-Kea recently wrapped Hurry Up and Wait, dir.
-Riley Jacob Ewing, in February, and next month her second collaboration with Caitlin Stickels, Tell Me Twice, will be featured at ClexaCon 2018.
+Kea wrapped Hurry Up and Wait, dir.
+Riley Ewing, in February, and next month her second collaboration with Caitlin Stickels, Tell Me Twice, will be featured at ClexaCon 2018.

 Kea is a proud AEA member.
 She is represented by David Cash of Nicolosi & Co, Brantley Brown of Authentic Talent, and Michael Raymen of DBA.